Thai navy SEAL commander: 'Limited amount of time' left to rescue trapped soccer team

 "They may have some belief that their techniques are effective for groundwater drainage, but anything that is not in the plan must be discussed with us first," Narongsak told Thai media.
 "We are racing against water (that is) flowing into the cave although we have plugged its channels."

 The boys are 11-16 years old and their coach is 25.
-However, not all of them can swim and some areas of the cave network where they disappeared after going exploring following a soccer game on June 23 are still flooded all the way to the ceiling.
+However, not all of them can swim and some areas of the cave network where they disappeared after going exploring following a soccer game are still flooded all the way to the ceiling.

+Fox said that the news of the former Thai navy SEAL diver, Saman Kunan, who died in the rescue operation last night hit hard but that the rescue workers are still resolute in their mission.
+"When the news came out, it was a shock for sure," he said.
+"But the determination (to rescue the boys) hasn’t changed, and neither has the hope."

+An outpouring on social media emerged in tribute to the 38-year-old Kunan, who had volunteered to help with the rescue efforts.
+Facebook and Twitter users posted messages hailing him as a hero, while some shared images from his Facebook page showing him as a dedicated runner and competitive cyclist.

 Search for trapped soccer team in Thailand